-- A typing for an expression M given the type environment Γ is an inference (proof) tree for a typing judgment of the form Γ M:τ. - Top level programs are typed with respect to a base type environment $\Gamma_0$ that contains the types of all program constants (including functions).
-For the simply typed $\lambda$ calculus, the base type environment is empty, because there are no constants in the pure simply typed $\lambda$ -calculus. - Typed $\lambda$ -languages require exact matching between the input type of a function and the type of arguments to which it is applied.
+- A typing for an expression M given the type environment $\Gamma$ is an inference (proof) tree for a typing judgment of the form $\Gamma \vdash M:\tau$ .
+In the simply typed lambda-calculus, this tree is unique for a given expression M and type environment $\Gamma$ . - Top-level programs are typed with respect to a base type environment $\Gamma_0$ that contains the types of all program constants (including functions).
+For the simply typed $\lambda$ -calculus, the base type environment is empty, because there are no constants in the pure simply typed $\lambda$ -calculus.
+This situation is unique.
+Every real programming language (and essentially every toy language) includes constants. - Typed $\lambda$ -languages require exact matching between the input type of a function and the type of arguments to which it is applied.
 Why?
 There is no subtyping.
-Every value belongs to a unique type. - Every constant c in C has a corresponding type in the base type environment r0.
+Every value belongs to a unique type. - Every constant c in c has a corresponding type in the base type environment $r_0$ .
 The arity of each constant c must match its type. - Recall that the pure simply typed calculus has no constants.